 through 360 Degrees

 Mon 18 May – Mon 25 May 2020

 Epirus includes some of Greece's finest mountain scenery and is dominated by the remarkable Vikos Gorge, reputedly the deepest in the world.
 This whole limestone region holds wolves and bears and has recently undergone massive afforestation as the human population has declined and agriculture withdrawn.
-It is in many ways an example of the 'rewilding' which is presently such a hot political potato among British environmnetalists.
+It is in many ways an example of the 'rewilding' which is presently such a hot political potato among British environmentalists.
 Yet the old traditional pastoralism, practised here for thousands of years by the nomadic Sarakatsani and Vlachs, was far from unsympathetic to nature.
-On the contrary, it led to a remarkable flora, especially on the higher slopes, as well as a profusion of butterflies and striking insects - owl-flies, bush crickets, praying-mantises.
+On the contrary, it led to a abundant birds such as red-backed shrikes, tawny pipits and rock thrushes as well as a remarkable flora, especially on the higher slopes, and a profusion of butterflies and striking insects - owl-flies, bush crickets, praying-mantises.

 Prices and Arrangements

 Single £1495 Shared: £1395 Dates: Mon 18- Mon 25 May 2020